 If you’ve never heard the term “lead magnet,” don’t worry – the concept is simple, and you’ve surely encountered one from the consumer’s side of things.

-“Buy xyz and I’ll throw in my this Ebook, 15 Steps to Becoming Debt Free, for no additional charge!”
+“Buy XYZ and I’ll throw in my this Ebook, 15 Steps to Becoming Debt Free, for no additional charge!”

 The lead magnet is the bait.
-It’s the free resource that you offer to your audience in exchange for converting, i.e., heading to the sales page and/or opting in to your email list.
+It’s the free resource that you offer to your audience in exchange for converting, i.e., heading to the sales page and/or opting into your email list.

-I almost regret phrasing it in that way, even though it’s true, because an effective magnet is much, much more than a simple “carrot.”
+I almost regret phrasing it in that way, even though it’s true because an effective magnet is much, much more than a simple “carrot.”
 It’s not just something you dangle in front of a person to get them to convert.
 It’s a representation of your entire business.

 I want your understanding of the lead magnet to transcend the “I give you this, you give me that” mentality.
 Yes, we’re talking about an exchange, but when done properly, this offer can accomplish so many things beyond simply adding one to your tally.

-Why Is the Lead Magnet Important?
+Why Is Lead Magnet Important?

 Think about it from the consumer’s side for a moment.
 Let’s say you’re having trouble sleeping, and you’re not sure why.
-Your overall health is fine otherwise, but you just can’t seem to fall asleep without flopping around in bed for a couple hours first.
+Your overall health is fine otherwise, but you just can’t seem to fall asleep without flopping around in bed for a couple of hours first.

 You search online for a solution to your problem, and you find a landing page with a lead magnet entitled, “9 Evidence-Based Steps to Improve Your Sleep Quality.”